alex137911/msc_thesis/README.md

-# Large-Scale Analysis of Genomic Diversity in Canada: Closing Healthcare Equity Gaps
+# A Large-Scale Analysis of Genomic Diversity in Canada: Bridging Gaps in Healthcare Equity